 Employers are looking for candidates that are well-rounded and have the skills necessary to succeed in today’s fast paced business.

-- Communication: Communication is an important part of most any role no matter what field you’re in.
+Communication is an important part of most any role no matter what field you’re in.
+Therefore, this skill is important when answering what do I bring to the table.
 Employers want to know that you can communicate professionally with your team, be clear and appropriate when voicing concerns and be the voice of the company when interacting with clients and vendors.
 Candidates that excel in this area typically exude confidence, show a generous spirit and are comfortable having conversations with others.
 Employers may overlook a lack of work experience if communication is your strong suit.

 Now that you know which skills are most important, you’ll want to make sure your resume reflects that.
 If you’re lacking in some area research courses online that can help you build those skills and then add them to your resume; you’d be surprised to find a lot of free courses are available on the web.
 Make it easy for the prospective employer to see what you have to offer, they shouldn’t have to work for it.